llamnuds/skrot/README.md

-# skrot
+# Skrot
 A general purpose IT Helpdesk helper.
-Skrot is Polish for Hash, as in hashing algorithm.
+Skrot is Polish for Hash, as in hashing algorithm, a computer related term of course, but in Polish it made me chuckle.